Vulnerability of nuclear facilities to attack: Cyber attacks

 Stuxnet is a computer worm discovered in June 2010 that is believed to have been created by the United States and Israel to attack Iran's nuclear facilities.
 It switched off safety devices, causing centrifuges to spin out of control.
 Stuxnet initially spreads via Microsoft Windows, and targets Siemens industrial control systems.
 While it is not the first time that hackers have targeted industrial systems, it is the first discovered malware that spies on and subverts industrial systems, and the first to include a programmable logic controller (PLC) rootkit.

 Different variants of Stuxnet targeted five Iranian organizations, with the probable target widely suspected to be uranium enrichment infrastructure in Iran; Symantec noted in August 2010 that 60% of the infected computers worldwide were in Iran.
 Siemens stated that the worm has not caused any damage to its customers, but the Iran nuclear program, which uses embargoed Siemens equipment procured secretly, has been damaged by Stuxnet.
 Kaspersky Lab concluded that the sophisticated attack could only have been conducted "with nation-state support".

 Idaho National Laboratory ran the Aurora Experiment in 2007 to demonstrate how a cyber attack could destroy physical components of the electric grid.
 The experiment used a computer program to rapidly open and close a diesel generator's circuit breakers out of phase from the rest of the grid and explode.
 This vulnerability is referred to as the Aurora Vulnerability.

 The number and sophistication of cyber attacks is on the rise.
 The computers of South Korea's nuclear plant operator (KHNP) were hacked in December 2014.
 The cyber attacks involved thousands of phishing emails containing malicious code, and information was stolen.
 Nothing important was hacked at the plant, so the group was unable to threaten the operation of the reactor.
-Releasing personnel files and business data doesn’t compromise nuclear safety, even if it embarasses the company.
+Releasing personnel files and business data does not compromise nuclear safety, even if it embarrasses the company.

 In December 2017 it was reported that the safety systems of an unidentified power station, believed to be in Saudi Arabia were compromised when the Triconex industrial safety technology made by Schneider Electric SE was targeted in what is believed to have been a state sponsored attack.
 The computer security company Symantec claimed that the malware, known as Triton exploited a vulnerability in computers running the Microsoft Windows operating system.